cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

         }
         {%endhighlight%}

-This creates an empty array called 'alreadyHave', we iterated through both the current products and the active products array we received from the rails server, then push products commong to both into this new array, which we then return, to go into the removeDiscontinued and insertNewProducts functions
+This creates an empty array called 'alreadyHave', we then iterate through both the current products and the active products array we received from the rails server, then push products common to both, and active, into this new array, which we then return, to go into the removeDiscontinued and insertNewProducts functions

 <h3>7 removeDiscontinued</h3>

         {%highlight javascript%}
+        //js/factories/productsFactory.js
               function removeDiscontinued(alreadyHave,activeProducts){

           var defer = $q.defer()